nehabhargav/BigQuery/Readme.md

 -> Click on Explore data

--> we are going to visualise it using location & new cases
+-> We are going to visualise it using location & new cases

 ![lcases](https://user-images.githubusercontent.com/53258421/162981449-ae869b99-88c0-41da-bdef-4bf5c84fdfde.png)

 Fig 4.
 Take Locations and new cases.